Water Quality

 The History

-• 2024: Water utilities in Illinois will be required to provide annual lead service line replacement plans to the IEPA.
+- The IEPA requires water utilities in Illinois to provide annual lead service line replacement plans.

 Naperville’s Water Testing Standards

 The City of Naperville’s water supply has consistently tested below minimum acceptable lead levels since 1997 when the City began sampling for lead under the Lead Copper Rule.
-Currently, sampling and testing for lead in the Public Water Supply occurs every three years, with the City’s Water Utility collecting and analyzing 50 samples throughout the community for the presence of lead.
-The last sampling round was done in 2021 with six samples reporting the presence of lead marginally above the detection level of 5 micrograms per liter (parts per billion (ppb)), but below the action level of 15 micrograms per liter (ppb).
+Currently, sampling and testing for lead in the Public Water Supply occurs annually, with the City’s Water Utility collecting and analyzing 100 samples throughout the community for the presence of lead.
+The last sampling round was done in 2024 with all samples reporting below the action level of 15 micrograms per liter (ppb).
 A record of the City’s water sampling results can be viewed on the IEPA Drinking Water Watch website.

 Lead 101